Charlie Strong: South Florida

-In 2020, Strong was hired as a defensive analyst at the University of Alabama under head coach Nick Saban, following his termination from South Florida.
-As a defensive analyst, Strong helped the Crimson Tide win the 2021 College Football Playoff National Championship.

 Jacksonville Jaguars

 On February 11, 2021, Strong was hired by the Jacksonville Jaguars as their assistant to the head coach and inside linebackers coach, reuniting with head coach Urban Meyer.

 Miami (FL)

 On March 4, 2022, Strong was hired by the University of Miami as their co-defensive coordinator and linebackers coach.
 On February 9, 2023, Strong indicated that he would not be returning to Miami after he was passed over for the defensive coordinator position.